microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 We established a bone decalcifying protocol using 10% ethylenediamine tetra-acetic acid (EDTA) solution [@doi:10.1038/srep41842], adapted from previous work [@doi:10.1002/jemt.20720].

 Decalcification reduces the X-ray absorption of bone tissue without negatively influencing bone structure.
-However, this process renders the bone structure itself undetectable in tomographic imaging, preventing simultaneous visualization of bone and vasculature (Fig. @fig:2 B).
+However, this process renders the bone structure itself undetectable in tomographic imaging, preventing the simultaneous visualization of bone and vasculature (Fig. @fig:2 B).

 To evaluate the effects of decalcification, hind limbs of 10-week-old CB17SCID male mice were scanned before and after decalcification in 10% EDTA for 7 days.